 Label - Please attach the following label, or create a similar one of your own, to the back of each submitted piece of artwork.

-Congressman Deutch will host an exhibit displaying the entries and announce the winner at the Magnetic Pompano Art Gallery on Monday, April 17th, from 4:00 p.m. - 5:00 p.m.
+Congressman Deutch will host an exhibit displaying the entries and announce the winner on April 18 at 4pm at the Coral Springs Museum of Art.

 - Students must be currently enrolled in high school, or equivalent alternative, vocational, or private school.